 Stability at Speed

 The Legends fall towards the middle of the bunch in this category, with decent edge hold in the steeps, but some floppy tip fluttering on high-speed groomer turns as well as in the crud.
-While they perform better in this arena than the Icelantic Oracle 88s or the Volkl 90Eights, they don't feel quite as secure when put through their paces as the Blizzard Black Pearl 98s or the Rossignol Soul 7HD Ws.
+While they perform better in this arena than the Icelantic Oracle 88s or the Volkl 90Eights, they don't feel quite as secure as the Kastle FX 95 HP, or as either the Blizzard Black Pearl 98s or the Rossignol Soul 7HD Ws.

 The Legends have a 14m turn radius at the 171cm length, giving them quite the tight curvature regarding turn shape.
 They are, however, surprisingly happy to make big swooping pow turns, but back on the groomers, they can be convinced to make nearly a slalom-style arc when you bend them.
 Compared to the Elan Ripstick 94 W and the Rossis, they aren't as capable of leaving clean lines down the run and sometimes tend to make an unsolicited skid.
 With a heap of rocker at the front, leaving the skiable edge feeling shorter, some of our taller testers felt they might even enjoy the 178cm ski more.

 The shape of these skis makes them a perfect powder machine, but again, a longer length than you might normally ski is recommended, especially if you're considering them to be a powder ski with benefits.
 The beautiful rockered spatula at the tips kept us tearing across the surface of the soft snow, feeling invincible.
 For an even more powder-oriented experience, try the Rossignols; for something more multipurpose that skis slightly better in the fresh, we like the Head Great Joys.
-The Legends did outperform the Atomic Vantage WMN 95 C and the 90eights in deep snow.
+The Legends did outperform the 90eights in deep snow.